KevinFocke/SudokuSolver/README.md

 4. Output the sudoku to terminal

 Implemented algorithms:
 - simpleAlgo: For each row & col, check the row, check the col, check the box.
-Simple but inefficient.
 - backtrackAlgo: Find numbers using simpleAlgo.
 If no further numbers are found, find the most constrained box with >= 1 available fields.
 Within this field, try each possibility by recursively calling backtrackAlgo until a solution is found.
 If the possibilities are exhausted & the sudoku remains unsolved, backtrack to an earlier version & try other possibilities.

 Ver 1: